 - Jenny, Quanicassee’s Beer Drinking Bear – Saloon owner Frank Vanderbilt started collecting wild animals for a roadside zoo near Quanicassee.
 His early acquisition was a female black bear.
 The cub was supposedly orphaned after a fire in the Clare area.
 How Frank acquired the young cub is truly unknown but it became part of the saloons attraction.

 - Local Brewing is Sustainable and Tasty – With energy resources becoming the global concern that it is, will beer disappear?
 However, it will be more likely that the beer I drink may be locally brewed in order to be sustainable as opposed to a Molson, Coors, or PBR.

 - The End of the 3,000 Mile Beer? – I give you this scenario for globalized worlds that need to become local.
-The reason I pose the need for localization aligning with the effect on beer, because what would the world be without beer.
+I pose the need for localization aligning with the effect on beer because what would the world be without beer?